Healthy living

 Before receiving the influenza vaccine, your immunisation provider will go through a pre-screening checklist with you.
 Make sure to tell them if you (or your child):

-• have had a serious reaction to any vaccine.
+• has had a serious reaction to any vaccine

-People with a history of GBS have an increased likelihood in general of developing GBS again, and the chance of them coincidentally developing the syndrome following influenza vaccination may be higher than in persons with no history of GBS.
+People with a history of GBS have an increased likelihood of developing GBS again, and the chance of them coincidentally developing the syndrome following influenza vaccination may be higher than those with no history of GBS.
 Diagnosis of GBS is complex and must be made by a specialist.

 The only reason not to have an influenza vaccine is following a severe (anaphylactic) reaction to a previous dose of influenza vaccine, or to any component of any vaccine.
-Allergic reactions to an influenza vaccine are very rare.
+Allergic reactions to influenza vaccines are very rare.

 Your immunisation provider will help you decide whether the vaccine is recommended for you.